dapr/docs/daprdocs/content/en/getting-started/install-dapr-kubernetes.md

 ### Verify installation

-Once the chart installation is complete, verify the dapr-operator, dapr-placement, dapr-sidecar-injector and dapr-sentry pods are running in the `dapr-system` namespace:
+Once the chart installation is complete verify the dapr-operator, dapr-placement, dapr-sidecar-injector and dapr-sentry pods are running in the `dapr-system` namespace:

 ```bash
 $ kubectl get pods -n dapr-system -w